RamadhanAmizudin/lazyweb/README.md

 Notes
 =====================
 I've been using this web application as the technical assessment for the candidate who applied for the job.

+After deploy the code, make sure to chown www-data:www-data to templates_c and user/avatar folder

 License
 =======